• Jump to main content

 Why focus on algorithms?

-Algorithm Register for public transparency
+Development of an Algorithm Register for public transparency

-Algorithm framework sets clear requirements
+An algorithm framework that sets clear requirements

 Regulatory oversight to protect fundamental rights and public values

 Additionally, organisations such as the Central Government Audit Service (ADR) and the Netherlands Court of Audit (ARK) monitor the use of algorithms within the central government.
-The ARK published a framework relating to the use of algorithms by the public sector.
-In 2021, algorithms were the main focus of a report.

 What are algorithms?